 Additional improvements to a courier-focused app or interface might include:

-account history: being able to view completed deliveries and potentially make notes about the customer/restaurant could come in handy for drivers, letting them flag difficult deliveries for future reference.
+Account history: being able to view completed deliveries and make notes about customers/restaurants could be handy for drivers, letting them flag difficult deliveries for future reference.

-loyalty or rewards program: including a rewards or referral program could also be beneficial to boost courier loyalty to a particular app.
-Providing drivers with bonuses or rewarding them for referring their friends to order through the app or become a driver themselves is a great way to ensure brand loyalty while also increasing brand exposure.
+Loyalty or rewards program: including a rewards or referral program could boost courier loyalty.
+Providing drivers with bonuses or rewarding them for referring their friends to order through the app or become drivers themselves is a great way to ensure brand loyalty while increasing brand exposure.

 How much does it cost to build a food delivery app for your restaurant?

 There are many factors that influence your food delivery app development cost: design, features, platforms, and backend infrastructure.
 Also, much depends on the country you choose to outsource your development to.

 Based on our experience, a simple app that features menu, geolocation, push notifications, reviews, commenting, and social sharing can take three months to develop.
 As for a complex solution, an app that includes everything in the simple app plus payments, table booking, pre-ordering, beacons, and social media integration will take nearly a year to complete.
 But then again, there are many things that affect app development cost.
 Therefore, we suggest you request an estimate for your project from the software development team you’re looking to hire.